 The toddler environment is set up to encourage children ages 15 months to 3 years old develop the skills they need to succeed in everyday life.
 The different areas include; care of self, care of environment, language, gross and fine motor skills, and art exploration.
 We set the children up for success, so a great deal of thought goes into how we set up the environment and what materials we use.
 Our Montessori-trained guides carefully design the environment to be beautiful, uncluttered and organized so the children will be attracted to and excited to work with the materials offered to them over and over again.

-The Garden classroom as prepared by Ms. Rachel, Ms. Cortney and Ms. Brooke, accommodates the full-day toddler program, as well as before and after school care.
+The Garden classroom as prepared by Ms. Rachel, Ms. Cortney and Ms. Divya, and accommodates the toddler program, as well as before and after school care.

 Care of Self

 This area includes learning to take care of basic needs as well as becoming able to take care of needs most adults take control of but toddlers are more than able to accomplish.
 Toilet learning is a main focus in the toddler environment, we have a bathroom fitted with a child-sized toilet and most children begin wearing underwear shortly after beginning the program.
 Diapering is done in a standing position in preparation for toilet learning and all children are given the opportunity to regularly sit on the toilet and participate in the dressing process.

 Of course eating is another area we focus on in the toddler community.
 We have a snack, that the children sometimes prepare, in the morning and in the afternoon.
 We eat as a group at lunch time using real utensils, plates and glasses.
 The adults eat along with the children to model behavior and the children follow along cleaning up after themselves when they are finished.
 We also have lessons in wiping one’s nose, hair care and washing hands.